fajrulfx/subathon-timer/README.md

 # subathon-timer

+***Update**: Most of the donation platform in Indonesia has already have a subathon timer feature, so this program is now useless.
+Unless you still want to add more time for every new Youtube membership, this program may still useful.*

 This is my personal tool that I used on my Youtube subathon (subscriber marathon) challenge.
 The timer automatically increases if someone subscribes, joins membership, or makes a donation, so that I don't have to do it manually.

 Disclaimer: The code is simply a crap, because I just write it on rush for my personal use... and fortunately, it works!